 Lee Buchanan begins his fifth season as head coach of the Panthers and 25th overall as a head coach.
 He is 68-40 with the Panthers and has an overall career mark of 444-268.

-Buchanan has guided the Panthers to a 51-30 record while rebuilding the program from the ground up.
+Buchanan has rebuilt the program from the ground up.
 When Buchanan took over a program in the fall of 2013, the roster returned only eight players and the team was picked 11th in the USA South pre-season coaches’ poll.
 However, the “Great Eight” as the team was known, surpassed all expectations and finished the season with a final record of 16-11, advancing to the semifinals of the USA South Conference Tournament.

 Buchanan’s second squad for the 2014-15 seaon saw the addition of 13 new players, including nine freshmen.
 Buchanan guided the young Panther squad to a 17-10 overall record and a second place finish in the South Division of the conference.
 During the season, Buchanan recorded his 400th career win on Jan.
 14, 2015, defeating Wesleyan 72-57.
 By season’s end, the team found themselves playing in the semifinals of the conference tournament for the second straight year, falling to the eventual champion, Greensboro College.

 The 2015-16 team reached the USA South Tournament semifinals for the third straight season.
 The Panthers closed out the season 18-9, the third straight time the Panthers had improved on their win total from the season before.
 The Panthers led the USA South defensively, allowing opponents only 51.4 points per game, which ranked 16th in NCAA Division III statistics.
 Teams shot only 31.4 percent from the floor against the Panthers.
 Senior Kelsey Mitchell led the conference in free throw shooting and ranked in the top five of three other statistcial categories.
 Mitchell was a USA South All-Conference Honorable Mention selection.